 You can spot slugs by their creepy soft bodies and shimmering slime trail.
 Lovers of lettuce and other soft-tissue plants, slugs take big chomps and leave jagged holes in your plants or, if it’s a small lettuce, they might strip the whole thing down to the stem.
 They may be slow, but they do not mess around.

 Keep an eye out for them, but remember that big ugly slugs were cute once too.
 This is what a baby slug looks like:

 And even smaller….

 Slug eggs look like clear, shiny pearls.

+It gets worse.
 We dare you to look up slug reproduction on Wikipedia.

 How to get rid of slugs

-Simply shine a spotlight on them (just follow the slime trail), pick them (did we mention you might want to wear gloves), and:
+Shine a spotlight on them (just follow the slime trail), pick them (did we mention you might want to wear gloves), and:

-a) Dispose of them in a plastic bag and throw them away
+a) Dispose of them in a plastic bag and throw them away.

-b) Toss them into a pail of soapy water to drown and then toss somewhere else
+b) Toss them into a pail of soapy water to drown and then toss somewhere else.

 c) Throw them into an open area or, if you’re not on good terms with your neighbours, over the fence.